GrinSync/.github/Documentation/Developer Guide.md

 ```
 Notice that the refreshParent function is included in event details page's refresh function too.
 This because when the child widget calls the function to refresh the event details page, it indicates that some changes have been made to the event.
 Hence it's probably a good idea to refresh event details page's parent widget too.

+### Backend
+We use these Python guidelines for our backend code: https://peps.python.org/pep-0008/